Jennifer Garner And Boyfriend John Miller Have Not Set A Wedding Date, Despite Tabloid Report

 Jennifer Garner’s love life has been a source of tabloid speculation ever since her split from Ben Affleck.
-But one celebrity gossip outlet has turned things up several notches by claiming that the Peppermint actress has already chosen a wedding date and is about to marry her current boyfriend John Miller.
+But one celebrity gossip outlet has turned things up several notches by claiming that the Peppermint actress has already chosen a wedding date and is about to marry her current boyfriend, John Miller.

 According to their alleged source, the couple reportedly wants their nuptials to be held in late summer or early fall.
 They also claim that Garner has been longing to become a wife again and that she believes that Miller will be a loving husband and stepfather to her and Affleck’s kids.

-But celebrity news watchdog Gossip Cop is on the case and they’re reporting that In Touch Weekly’s story it’s another instance of fake news about Jennifer Garner’s love life.
-They state that a conversation with a source close to the actress has confirmed that she has not set a wedding date for this summer, fall or any other time.
+But celebrity news watchdog Gossip Cop is on the case, and they’re reporting that In Touch Weekly’s story is another instance of fake news about Jennifer Garner’s love life.
+They state that a conversation with a source close to the actress has confirmed that she has not set a wedding date for this summer, fall, or any other time.

 Garner has previously spoken about the stress that comes with the public spotlight on her intimate relationships in an interview with CBS Sunday News last year.
 In the candid chat, she revealed that the speculation can affect the decisions celebrities make with their partners.